Mindanao Railway: Phase 1

+Phase 2

+The second phase of the project, also known as the Northern Mindanao Railway, started its development in 2022 and was appro.ved by the NEDA board in March 2023.
+At the same time, PPP Center granted the project's P100 million in funding for its feasibility study via the agency’s Project Development and Monitoring Facility, a revolving fund that supports infrastructure projects.
+It became one of the 194 flagship infrastructure projects under the Marcos administration's Build Better More program.
+The planned project and a feasibility study conducted by Deloitte Touche Tohmatsu India LLP are expected to be submitted in July 2024.
+The contract “will involve project preparation services for a preliminary assessment of the viability of the railway in Northern Mindanao,” the DOTr said in a statement.
+Among the aspects that will potentially be studied are the alignment of the railway, the number of stations, and the economic impact.
+It is a 54.8-kilometer railway line connecting Cagayan de Oro, connecting the municipalities of Laguindingan and Villanueva, Misamis Oriental.
+The Public-Private Partnership (PPP) Center is also backing the proposal.

+Based on the project description, the railway project will include passenger railway stations, maintenance depots, operations control centers, connectivity to Languindingan Airport, connectivity to seaports, and transit-oriented developments (TOD).
+The railway will be designed to be capable of handling freight cargo at cargo terminals in the future.
+As per DEPDEV, the project is in the preparation phase, slated for implementation after 2028.
+Originally called Phase 3, the project has been rebranded to its current name as of 2025.
+A new study will be carried out, as it has been disclosed.
+The pre-feasibility study for Phase 3 was finalized in October.

 Construction

-Construction is yet to begin on the first phase of the Mindanao Railway.
-In a 2020 interview with Department of Transportation (DOTr) Undersecretary for Railways Timothy John Batan, the system was originally set to begin construction in the third quarter of 2021, with partial operations by 2022.
+The Philippine government has delayed the construction of the project's first phase indefinitely, which was set to be undertaken by China.
+Prior to the withdrawal of the Chinese loan in 2023, the system was originally set to begin construction in the third quarter of 2021, with partial operations by 2022.
 The rest of the system will be opened between 2032 and 2037.

 The start of construction was delayed in May 2022 as the DOTr did not receive the shortlist of the design-and-build contractors from the Chinese government.

-However, in July 2022, the project funding was withdrawn after the Chinese government failed to act on the funding requests by the Duterte administration including the Subic–Clark railway and PNR South Long Haul projects.
-A month later, on August 11, Chinese Ambassador to the Philippines Huang Xilian and Transport Secretary Jaime Bautista held formal talks ending in an agreement to restart negotiations for the three railway projects.

-On September 30, 2022, the DOTr said that the project could be finished by 2028 if the loan for the project is finalized by 2023.

 Route

 The Mindanao Railway is planned to be constructed in ten phases, with a total of 2278 km of track to be built for the system.
-Phase 1 will be partially opened between Panabo and Carmen, Davao del Norte by 2022, and full operations are expected by 2024.
+Phase 1 will be partially opened between Panabo and Carmen, Davao del Norte, by 2022, and full operations are expected by 2024.

 Phase 1

-Also known as the Tagum–Davao–Digos (TDD) segment, this involves the construction of a 100 km segment between the cities of Tagum and Digos, passing through Davao City.
+Also known as the Tagum–Davao–Digos (TDD) segment, this phase involves the construction of a 100 km segment between the cities of Tagum and Digos, passing through Davao City.
 It will have eight stations alongside two depots to be located in Tagum and Davao City, with the former being the segment's main yard.
 This is the only segment confirmed to have planned double-tracking and electrification upgrades in the future.